baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part4transform.md

 Without dbt, you can get those answers with classic SQL syntax, directly by querying PostgreSQL It will work fine.
 But wait.

-Imagine that you don't have one query but one of a dozen, nested together like pipelies (first *anonymize data*, then *remove fraud*, then *calculate revenues*, ...) not run punctually but with recurrence, with vast amount of data, a critical production.
+Imagine that you don't have one query but one of a dozen, nested together like pipelines (first *anonymize data*, then *remove fraud*, then *calculate revenues*, ...) not run punctually but with recurrence, with vast amount of data, a critical production.
 Also imagine that you want to share your queries globally and with control, with versionning, tests, generated documentation and co?

 That's when dbt is relevant, bringing your transformation workflows and control over SQL queries or Python code.